 Versatile reagent in chemical syntheses

 Picric acid plays a key role in many organic reactions as an oxidizing reagent.
-Due to the reactivity of its nitro groups, it can be used to produce derivatives such as picramic acid, a precursor in the manufacture of azo dyes.
+Thanks to the reactivity of its nitro groups, it can be used to produce derivatives such as picramic acid, a precursor in the manufacture of azo dyes.
 These properties make picric acid a valuable tool for chemists seeking to explore electrophilic substitution reactions on aromatic rings.

 Identification and analysis of organic compounds